-The glorious Garden District is one of New Orleans' most popular tourist spots, but the atmosphere is nothing like the hustle-bustle of the French Quarter.
-No, even on its busiest days, the neighborhood's giant, graceful mansions seem to invoke a hushed reverence among those who flock to see them.
+The glorious Garden District is one of New Orleans' most popular tourist spots, with an atmosphere very different from the hustle and bustle of the French Quarter.
+Even on its busiest days, the neighborhood's large, graceful mansions seem to invoke a hushed reverence among those who flock to see them.

-And, indeed, these mansions and the elegant landscaping around them are the main tourist attraction in the neighborhood.
-Whatever your Garden District plans, make some time to just stroll around and admire them and the marvelous little details that make each one unique.
+These mansions and the elegant landscaping around them are the main tourist attraction in the Garden District but there are other must-sees as well.
+Whatever your Garden District plans, make some time to just stroll around and admire the architecture and the marvelous details that make each mansion unique and don't forget to explore one of the famous New Orleans above-ground cemeteries.

 If you're in the French Quarter, hop on this National Historic Landmark (they say it's the only one that moves) and rattle and roll your way out to the Garden District.
 Starting at Canal Street, you'll roll through the Central Business District, the Arts/Warehouse District, and the working-class Lower Garden District before you hit the famous stretch of St. Charles Avenue mansions that you've seen in so many movies and TV shows.